 - Measures 17 inches in length and has a maximum width of 7 inches

-- Is favored by singles players for its longer reach and larger sweet spot
+- Is favored by singles players for its longer reach and generous sweet spot

 - Has a reduced center sweet spot compared to other shapes, making it more challenging to control